ZAGREB - Empowering Parents / Feldenkrais and ABM / Children's Project

 10am to 6pm,(2 Days free lessons for children)

 Šestinski vijenac 2, Zagreb, Croatia

-In May 2018, Nancy Aberle will give the seventh Feldenkrais and Anat Baniel Method Seminar for Parents and Professionals in Zagreb about WORKING with CHILDREN.
-A team of experienced Feldenkrais and ABM Practitioners will give 2 days of free lessons for the children with disabilities and their families.
+Nancy Aberle and Lynn Bullock will at some point in time, give the ninth Feldenkrais and Anat Baniel Method Seminar for Parents and Professionals in Zagreb about WORKING with CHILDREN.
+A team of experienced Feldenkrais and ABM Practitioners will give 2 days of free lessons for the children with disabilities and their families, following the Seminar.

 The two-day workshop is for parents and professionals (incl.
-Feldenkrais and ABM Practitioners).
+Feldenkrais and ABM, Neuromovement Practitioners).

 Many parents of children with disabilities say that the theory and techniques from the Feldenkrais and Anat Baniel Methods make a paradigm shift from more traditional therapeutic methods.
 There is a fundamental change in approach when one goes from using a mechanical model to an informational model.
 Parents say that they experience a shift in their underlying assumptions about their child’s ability to learn and improve.
 The goal is no longer to insist that the child do what they cannot do, the goal is to wake up the child’s brain by starting with whatever he or she can presently do.
 When parents understand more about brain plasticity, they can better support their child’s ability to act.

 Babies and children with disabilities often need support to learn movement progressions that other children experiment with spontaneously.
 Lynn Bullock and Nancy have helped many parents and professionals to use techniques and ideas from this gentle non-invasive method with children.
 Participants will be invited to more consciously experience their own way of functioning in combination with improving movement coordination.